nicolaschan/blog/content/about.md

 I studied computer science and mathematics at UC Berkeley (class of '21).
 I spent much of my time working at [UC Berkeley's Savio Supercomputer](https://docs-research-it.berkeley.edu/services/high-performance-computing/overview/).
 I also dabbled in program synthesis for undergrad research.

-Outside of work, I enjoy playing piano, hobby coding on [GitHub](https://github.com/nicolaschan), biking, and swimming in the bay.
+Outside of work, I enjoy playing piano, hobby coding on [GitHub](https://github.com/nicolaschan), and swimming in the bay.
+You'll find me .
 On this blog I intend to share whatever comes to mind.
 There is no schedule or goal here, just writing for fun!

 ## Contact